 - Let the chicken briefly rest for 5 minutes or so to allow the juices to redistribute into the meat.

-- You can roast the chicken breasts in the dutch oven by themselves without the carrots and string beans.
+- You can roast the bone in chicken breast by themselves without the carrots and string beans if you prefer.
 I would keep in the onions though since they add so much flavor.
-Try roasting some asparagus or squash and zucchini with this meal.
+Try roasting some asparagus or squash and zucchini on a baking pan with this meal.
 Both side dishes go really well with chicken.
+You can serve with baked or mashed potatoes or mashed cauliflower.

 The best ways to keep chicken from drying out require a few simple steps.
 First buy bone in, skin on chicken breasts instead of boneless.
 Use butter on and under the skin to moisten and flavor the chicken.
 Braising the chicken also keeps it juicy and makes plenty of flavorful sauce to drizzle over the meat.
 And don't overcook it.
 Use a meat thermometer to check for when it's done.

 To make rich, flavorful gravy, remove chicken and vegetables from the dutch oven, cover with foil to keep warm.
-Strain the liquid into another pot, reserve ¼ cup.
-Make a "slurry" by adding about 1 tablespoon cornstarch or arrowroot powder in the reserved liquid and stir well.
+Measure out ¼ cup of juices and make a "slurry" by adding about 1-2 tablespoons cornstarch, flour or arrowroot powder.

 Heat the liquid to a low simmer on the stove and slowly add the slurry stirring to thicken.
 You can adjust as needed by adding more water or chicken broth.